 As you stand at the crossroads, what do you see?
 Take a good look at the two roads.
 You will see that one road is wide and apparently smooth and easy to travel.
 The other road is narrow.
 It requires saying “no” to sin.
 The wide road has many people walking on it, while the narrow road has only a few.
-Jesus said, “Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that ﬁnd it” (Matthew 7:13, 14).
+Jesus said, “Enter ye in at the strait gate: for wide is the gate, and broad is the way, that leadeth to destruction, and many there be which go in thereat: Because strait is the gate, and narrow is the way, which leadeth unto life, and few there be that ﬁnd it” (Matthew 7:13-14).

 People beginning to walk this road may have good intentions.
 Many are even able to refrain from the pitfalls for a time.
-However, soon their morals and good standards suffer.
-Lying, stealing, and cheating become common practices.
-It seems you can actually pick your style of life on this road.
-You can refrain or indulge deeply in sin.
-They call it freedom.
-This road takes you so fast and so smoothly that you are hardly aware of time running out for you.
-Some people on this road are overcome by many troubles and they see no way out.
-Too often despair, drugs, murder, and suicide are the result.
+However, all too often their morals and good standards begin to suﬀer.
+Lying, stealing, and cheating can become common practices.
+It seems you can pick your style of life on this road and call it freedom.
+It appears that you can refrain from (or indulge deeply in) certain sins.
+You are taken along this road so rapidly that you are hardly aware of time running out.
+Some people on this road are overcome by many troubles, and they see no way out.
+Too often despair, drugs, murder, or suicide are the result.
 The Bible says, “The way of transgressors is hard” (Proverbs 13:15).

 Is this what you want in life?
 Is this the road you want to travel?
 Did you notice that Satan never mentioned the ﬁnal result of traveling his road?
-He wouldn’t dare—he would betray himself.
+He would not dare—he would betray himself.
 He is a wolf in sheep’s clothing.
 “The thief cometh not, but for to steal, and to kill, and to destroy” (John 10:10).
-The reward for walking the broad road is hell, the lake of ﬁre that never goes out.
+The result of walking the broad road is hell, the lake of ﬁre that never goes out.
 This place was made for the devil and his angels.
 There will be weeping, wailing, and gnashing of teeth forever.
-Are you going to walk with him and share his reward?
+Are you going to walk with him and share his fate?
+Even if you are now traveling on the wide road, today is the day to choose the narrow road.

 Take a closer look at the narrow road.
-This road is for everyone—no one is turned away.
+This road is for everyone who sincerely seeks it—no one is turned away.
 Jesus wants to be your Savior and personal guide.
 He asks you to repent of your sins, surrender your will, and trust in Him.
 He says, “Learn of me; for I am meek and lowly in heart: and ye shall ﬁnd rest unto your souls.
-For my yoke is easy, and my burden is light” (Matthew 11:29, 30).
-Even if you are now traveling on the wide road, today is the time to choose the narrow road.
+For my yoke is easy, and my burden is light” (Matthew 11:29-30).

 On that ﬁnal day those people traveling the wide road with Satan as their master will face God in judgment.
 “And they were judged every man according to their works” (Revelation 20:13).
 “Then shall he say also unto them on the left hand, Depart from me, ye cursed, into everlasting ﬁre, prepared for the devil and his angels” (Matthew 25:41).